 The ever increasing amount of people with solar powered, and other environmentally friendly or cheap hot water supplies want a hot valve, as do people never using biological detergent or using a lot of high temperature washes.
 However, these people are not yet in the majority, and unless the hot water is supplied at a high flow rate and runs hot quite quickly then very little of the economically heated water would be used anyway (as explained here – But do washing machines with a hot valve actually use much of our hot water anyway?)

 Since washing machines first became cold fill things have changed.
 Now, more and more people are using environmentally friendly hot water supplies such as solar powered hot water.
 Many are angry that their washing machines and dishwashers are not using any of what they consider to be “free” hot water.

-I still want a washing machine with a hot valve
+Still want a washing machine with a hot valve?

 I still get people asking if I know of any washing machines with a hot water valve.
-My blog entry on the subject may be of help – I want a washing machine with a hot water valve
+Fortunately there is now British company who make washing machines with an intelligent hot fill.
+My article on the subject may be of help – I want a washing machine with a hot water valve